calvenwilliams1-pixel/Myah-Travels/MASTER-PROMPT.md

 - Custom TipTap blocks deferred to V2 (using built-in features for now)
 - Autosave deferred to V2 (manual save only for now)
 - Category/Tag UI deferred to later segments
-- Search URLs use ?id= placeholder until Segment 10 (Public Pages) implements slug routing
+- Search URLs use slug routing (Segment 10 complete)
 - Confirmation dialogs deferred to Phase 2 (need client component wrappers)
 - file-type package for magic byte verification on uploads
+- TipTapRenderer is Server Component (no "use client")
+- @tiptap/html added to package.json
+- revalidate = 3600 used instead of force-dynamic on public pages
+- cache() used for metadata/page deduplication
+- bio_text stored in settings

 ## How I Work (GitHub Website)
 I am using the GitHub website (not command line) to create files.